saymrwulf/litex-boards/notes.md

-2022-03-10T20:13:00 - Late-night bugfix on financial RL environment (litex-boards) 2022-03-10T00:32:00 - Quick fix, referencing a known issue from the official repo (litex-boards) 2022-03-10T23:00:00 - Minor doc updates: linking to article on quantization (litex-boards)
+2022-03-10T20:13:00 - Late-night bugfix on financial RL environment (litex-boards) 2022-03-10T00:32:00 - Quick fix, referencing a known issue from the official repo (litex-boards) 2022-03-10T23:00:00 - Minor doc updates: linking to article on quantization (litex-boards) 2022-04-16T21:07:00 - Quick fix, referencing a known issue from the official repo (litex-boards)